-An OCSP request in HiPKI RCA shall contain the following information:
+An OCSP request accepted by HiPKI RCA shall contain the following information:

-■ Protocol version, and

-■ Target certificate identifier
+Protocol version, and Target certificate identifier

-The target certificate identifier contains the hash algorithm, the hash of the issuer's DN, the hash of the issuer's public key and the serial number of the target certificate.
+The target certificate identifier contains the hash algorithm, the hash of the issuer's distinguished name, the hash of the issuer's public key, and the serial number of the target certificate.
 The OCSP response issued by HiPKI RCA shall contain the following basic fields:

-Field Description Version v.1 (0x0) OCSP Responder ID The subject DN of OCSP responder Produced Time OCSP Response sign time Target Certificate Identifier The contents of this field include the hash algorithm, the hash of the issuer's DN, the hash of the issuer's public key and the serial number of the target certificate.
-Certificate Status Certificate status code (0: valid /1: revoked /2: unknown) ThisUpdate / NextUpdate The recommended validity period for this OCSP response, including ThisUpdate and NextUpdate Signature Algorithm OCSP Response signature algorithm, which can be sha256WithRSAEncryption Signature OCSP responder signature Certificates OCSP responder certificate
+Field Description Version v.1 (0x0) OCSP Responder ID The subject distinguished name of OCSP responder Produced Time OCSP response sign time Target Certificate Identifier The contents of this field include the hash algorithm, the hash of the issuer's distinguished name, the hash of the issuer's public key, and the serial number of the target certificate.
+Certificate Status The meaning of certificate status value is described below: 0: The status of the certificate is valid.
+1: The certificate has been revoked.
+When this status value is used, this field shall also contain the revocation time and reason of that certificate.
+The revocationReason field within the RevokedInfo of the CertStatus shall be identical to the CRLReason of the revoked certificate noted in the CARL.
+2: The status of the certificate is unknown.
+ThisUpdate / NextUpdate Recommended validity period for this OCSP response, including ThisUpdate and NextUpdate Signature Algorithm OCSP response signature algorithm, which can be sha256WithRSAEncryption Signature OCSP responder signature Certificates OCSP responder certificate